zaza6464/CS462-SR-FALL-2022/README.txt

 enter the corresponding IP adresses, pick a port that will be the same for both, and enter your desired parameters.

 Have fun!

+NEW RUNNING INSTRUCTIONS:
+make sure makefile is in the same folder as your source code, then type 'make client' or 'make server' to compile the code and then 'run_client' or 'run_server' depending on which you want to run.